Mochimochi07/Readme/readrepos/Readme2.md

 imight post some c++ but ill prioritize some react and native for the moment. i never knew that these react are kinda slow to install. i might need some time.
+Nope, i am not gonna wait that long for react. i might as well use REPLIT.